srimanbadhri/Python-Lesson/_episodes/03-index-slice-subset.md

 ### Python Syntax Cheat Sheet

 We can use the syntax below when querying data by criteria from a DataFrame.
-Experiment with selecting various subsets of the "surveys" data.
+Experiment with selecting various subsets of the "births" data.

 - Equals: ==
 - Not equals: !=